What is H.Print?

 What are the costs for printing in my department?

 Departments are only charged for what they use.
-So you're only charged for the pages you print.
-Departments do not incur lease charges.
+So you’re only charged for the pages you print.
+Since it’s not necessary to lease or purchase a printer (Xerox absorbs the cost of the printer), departments do not incur lease charges.

 What printer supplies are free and what do we have to pay for?